 A key element in any culpable negligence case is duty of care.
 In Florida and the United States as a whole, every person has a duty to protect others from harm.
 The duty of care can also be referred to as legal responsibility or liability, as if someone has a duty towards you and fails in this duty, they are legally liable for any injuries or wrongful death that occurs as a result.
 In the case of culpable negligence, the defendant will have acted carelessly or recklessly despite the foreseeable risks.
 Defendants cannot claim ignorance because, under Florida law, a person should either know or should know that their actions will increase the risk of harm to others.

-It sounds like a simple concept, but it is actually a very complex one, which is why the support of a criminal defense attorney is so crucial.
+It sounds like a simple concept, but it is actually a very complex one, which is why the support of a criminal defense attorney in Sarasota is so crucial.

 The Penalties Associated With Culpable Negligence Charges in Sarasota, Florida